andrewacashner/hearingfaithms/chapters/chapter-3.md

 as concepts of the Christian life as a pilgrimage.
 [This trope was developed through medieval sources like the allegorical commentary on the liturgy of Guillelmus Durandus, whose works were available in
-Puebla: @Wright:Maze, XXX.]
+Puebla: @Wright:Maze, 234.]
-Cornelius à Lapide comments that Christ was born like a "pilgrim"
-\[*peregrinus*\] on a journey in a borrowed stable, "in order to teach us to be pilgrims on earth, though actually citizens of heaven."
+The seventeenth-century Biblical interpreter Cornelius à Lapide comments that Christ was born like a "pilgrim" \[*peregrinus*\] on a journey in a borrowed stable, "in order to teach us to be pilgrims on earth, though actually citizens of heaven."
 [@Lapide:Gospels19C, 884, on Jn 1:14:
-"Hoc est tentorium vel tabernaculum fixit in nobis, id est, inter nos, ad modicum tempus, quasi hospes et peregrinus in terra aliena: erat enim ipse civis, incola et dominus cœli ac paradisi";
+"Hoc est tentorium vel tabernaculum fixit in nobis, id est, inter nos, ad modicum tempus, quasi hospes et peregrinus in terra aliena: erat enim ipse civis, incola et dominus coeli ac paradisi";
 @Lapide:Gospels19C, 669, on Lk 2:5:
-"ut doceret nos in terra esse peregrinos, cives vero cœli, ut ab hoc exilio magnis virtutum passibus tendamis in cœlum, ceu patriam et civitatem nostram."]
+"ut doceret nos in terra esse peregrinos, cives vero coeli, ut ab hoc exilio magnis virtutum passibus tendamis in coelum, ceu patriam et civitatem nostram."]
-The contemporary composer and theorist Andrés Lorente takes up the "pilgrim song" trope, drawing on Vulgate Psalm 118:54, when he exhorts the aspiring musician to match the music of his compositions with "the spiritual Music of his person, cleansing his conscience, and rejoicing his soul with Divine Music, so that he may say with David, *Cantabiles mihi erant iustificationes tuæ in loco peregrinationis meæ* (Your right precepts have served as songs for me in the place of my wanderings)."
+The composer and theorist Andrés Lorente in his 1672 music treatise takes up the "pilgrim song" trope, drawing on Vulgate Psalm 118:54, when he exhorts the aspiring musician to match the music of his compositions with "the spiritual Music of his person, cleansing his conscience, and rejoicing his soul with Divine Music, so that he may say with David, "Your right precepts have served as songs for me in the place of my wanderings \[*in loco peregrinationis meae*\])."
 [@Lorente:Porque, 609:
-"la Musica espiritual de su persona, limpiando su conciencia, y alegrando su Anima con Musica diuina, para que pueda dezir con Dauid, *Cantabiles mihi erant iustificationes tuæ in loco peregrinationis meæ*."]
+"la Musica espiritual de su persona, limpiando su conciencia, y alegrando su Anima con Musica diuina, para que pueda dezir con Dauid, *Cantabiles mihi erant iustificationes tuae in loco peregrinationis meae*."]
 Within this tradition, then, the villancico uses a chant tone to present Christ himself as the song given to sinful Man in his pilgrimage.
 In the musical setting, Padilla quotes the chant formula literally, so that the symbol is present to the ear both in word and tone.

-Before further analysis we should note that this poem is part of a family of related texts, in a tradition in which texts were varied creatively for each new musical setting; this interpretation is based on the particular version set by Juan Gutiérrez de Padilla for Puebla in 1657.
-We will focus first on the poem, but it is important to remember that this version of the poem is only available in the musical partbooks, and the music shapes how we hear the poem even at a basic level of punctuation and the structure of lines and strophes.

-With an understanding of the poetic technique and its rich symbolic potential, we may recognize that the central conceit of the poem is to link the "voices of the chapel choir"---the actual sounding music being heard in the performance of the villancico---with a higher, theological Music with a capital M, namely, the Christ-child himself.
+With this preliminary understanding of the poetic technique and its rich symbolic potential, we may recognize that the central conceit of the poem is to link the "voices of the chapel choir" with a higher, theological Music with a capital M, namely, the Christ-child himself.
 The poem evokes the musical voices of human singers, angelic choirs, ancient prophets, and even the crying voice of the newborn Christ.
 The second copla encapsulates the whole conceit: Christ is a divine musical "composition," in which the divine chapelmaster "proves" his mastery at creating "consonances of a Man and God."
-In the *introducción*, it would seem that the "chapel" is performing before the king, like the Spanish *Capilla Real*; and this King, that is, God, "is a musician."
+In the introduction, it would seem that the "chapel" is performing before the king, like the Spanish *Capilla Real*; and this King, that is, God, "is a musician."
-His only-begotten son---his royal *infante*---is this divine chapelmaster's *oposición* or proof piece, in which he demonstrates his mastery by creating concord between opposed elements.
+His only-begotten son---his royal *infante*---is a composition through which this divine chapelmaster proves his craft.
+Like Spanish composers who established their superior musicianship in competition with other applicants for a position through the audition process known as *oposición*, God demonstrates his mastery by creating concord between opposed elements.
 Christ brings together infinite and finite ("maxima and breve"), and creates a consonance to restore the discordant relationship between sinful Man and the holy God by reconciling both in his own body.